 WE HAVE RELOCATED TO 11 MAYO DRIVE in HOLDEN

 Mt Wachusett Veterinary Hospital is a full-service animal hospital whose mission is to provide quality, personalized care for your pets.
-Founded in 1995, Mt Wachusett Veterinary Hospital has been providing veterinary services to the Wachusett area for over 15 years.
+Founded in 1995, Mt Wachusett Veterinary Hospital has been providing veterinary services to the Wachusett area for nearly 20 years.

 Dr. Elizabeth Vooys and our entire staff are committed to your pet's health.
 With a well equipped hospital, in-house pharmacy and access to board-certified veterinary specialists, Mt Wachusett Veterinary Hospital offers the residents of Holden and the surrounding Wachusett community quality medical, surgical, and dental care for all their pet's needs.